 - The entire system is typically controlled by a programmable logic controller (PLC).
 The PLC controls the selecting and routing of the calibration gasses for the ongoing certification, monitor the system operating status, trigger the system fault alarms, and gather data from the analyzers and pass them to DAS below.

 - Stack Flow Monitoring System, which measures the stack flue gas rate for calculating the heat input rate and NOx, SO2 and/or CO2 mass emissions.

 - A Data Acquisition and Handling System (DAS), which is a centralized computer system that can collect, store, and analyze the data, including the ability to perform calculations of the pollutant emissions to be reported in an electronic format to EPA and local air quality management agency.

-While all these analytical equipment and components may not be present and in operation at every regulated site, some of them such as sample probe, sample line, sample conditioning system and analyzers are mandatory for all facilities and for all pollutants.
-Additionally, DAS is also a legal requirement in many sites and take the flue gas flow rate data to convert the concentration measures to the required reporting format such as tons per hour.
+While all these analytical equipment and components may not be present and in operation at every regulated site, some of them such as sample probe, sample line, sample conditioning system, and analyzers are mandatory for all facilities and for all pollutants.
+Additionally, DAS is also a legal requirement in many sites and takes the flue gas flow rate data to convert the concentration measures to the required reporting format such as tons per hour.